mawi12345/jquery-object-bind/README.md

 An converter consists of of an object of the two function `toView` and `toModel`.
 `toView` converts the object property to the displayed value and `toModel` converts the user input the the stored value.
 In this example `toView` only passes the object value to the form but `toModel` converts the input to first letter in upper case and the remaining letters to lower case.
-The option `convertBackOnChange: true` activates the automatic form update with the objective to immediately push the value converted by `toModel` to the form field.

 	<script type="text/javascript">
 	$(function(){